jonthysell/Chordious/CHANGELIST.md

 ## 2.0.XX ##
 * Fixed issue with importing configs with collection styles
+* Fixed issue with cloning collections not cloning collection styles
+* Fixed issue with resetting styles not updating the UI

 ## 2.0.12 ##
 * Fixed issue with exporting diagrams